-Autho4API Clients and Autho4API Authorization Servers MAY support the token revocation functionality defined in [draft-lodderstedt-oauth-revocation].
+Autho4API Clients and Autho4API Authorization Servers MAY support the token revocation functionality defined in [RFC7009].

-When supported, the Token Revocation Endpoint described in [draft-lodderstedt-oauth-revocation] and exposed by the Autho4API Authorization Server on Autho-2 MAY be used by the Autho4API Client to revoke an Access Token or a Refresh Token.
+When supported, the Token Revocation Endpoint described in [RFC7009] and exposed by the Autho4API Authorization Server on Autho-2 MAY be used by the Autho4API Client to revoke an Access Token (eventually being a Scope Request Access Token) or a Refresh Token.
 In addition: